adamghill/alldjango.com/content/articles/optimize-the-django-orm.md

 title: Optimize the Django ORM 🚀
 date: 2018-12-01 22:33:16 -0400
 categories: django python
+description: How to optimize Django ORM queries to improve site performance.
 ---

 Recently, I have been optimizing some functions that were slower than expected.
 As with most MVPs, the initial iteration was to get _something_ working and out there.
 Looking at [Scout APM](https://scoutapp.com/) revealed that some of the database queries were slow, including several `n+1` queries.
 The `n+1` queries happened because I was looping over a set of models, and either updated or selected the same thing for each model.
 My goal was to reduce any duplicate queries, and squeeze out as much performance as I could by refactoring the naive, straight-forward operations into more performant equivalents.